huggingface/blog/arrow-datasets.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-Hugging Face Datasets is a library that was designed to complement machine learning training workflows.
+Hugging Face Datasets is a library that was designed to power machine learning training workflows.
 It enables users to share, download, process, and format datasets to get them ready for training with any of the major machine learning frameworks, across all data modalities: audio, image, text, and tabular.
 In the Hugging Face ecosystem, the 🤗 `datasets` library is typically the first entry point of a machine learning project: it is therefore especially crucial it be performant and efficient.

 | ![HF Libraries](./assets/arrow-datasets/hf-libraries.png) |
 |:--:|